lexieis18/spriteCloud-QA/README.md

 4. Create a `.env` file in the root directory with the variables from `.env.example`:
 ```
-Note: The values are usually not added to the env.example but due to the assignment, I have added it for ease of access.
+Note: Environment variable values are typically not added to .env.example for security, but for this assignment, sample values are included for convenience.
 ```

 ## Running Tests